≡ Menu

 One widely recommended trick…

-To subdue seizures is to place your fingers and put pressure on your pet’s closed eyelids for thirty to sixty seconds to activate the vagus nerve.
+To subdue seizures, place your fingers and pressure your pet’s closed eyelids for thirty to sixty seconds to activate the vagus nerve.
 This will help calm the nervous system and hopefully decrease the length of the seizure.
+Now you may be wondering, what type of seizures your dog is having?
+There are many different types, but here are some of the common ones that are harder to understand just by their name:

 Focal Seizure: